cooljoseph1/pytree2safetensor/README.md

 ### Saving
 #### `save_pytree(tree: PyTree, path: str) -> None`
-Saves the pytree as a safetensor at the given path.
+Saves the pytree as a safetensors at the given path.
 Equivalent to
 ```python
 safetensors.flax.save_file(pytree2dict(tree), path)
 ```